totaljs/querybuilderpg/README.md

 ## Views

 __BETA__ version.
 Views are used to create reports from the PG database according to dynamic filters.
-You can create a client-side interface for creating various reports from preddefined views.
+You can create a client-side interface for generating various reports from predefined views.

 __Register view__: